SBOS959C December 2018 – June 2020 INA819

 The stability and temperature drift of the external gain setting resistor (RG ) also affects gain.
 The contribution of RG to gain accuracy and drift is determined from Equation 1.

-The best gain drift of 5 ppm/℃ (maximum) is achieved when the INA821 uses G = 1 without RG connected.
-In this case, gain drift is limited by the slight mismatch of the temperature coefficient of the integrated 10-kΩ resistors in the differential amplifier (A3).
-At gains greater than 1, gain drift increases as a result of the individual drift of the 24.7-kΩ resistors in the feedback of A1 and A2 relative to the drift of the external gain resistor (RG.)
-The low temperature coefficient of the internal feedback resistors significantly improves the overall temperature stability of applications using gains greater than 1 V/V over alternate options.
+The best gain drift of 5 ppm/℃ (maximum) is achieved when the INA819 uses G = 1 without RG connected.
+In this case, gain drift is limited by the mismatch of the temperature coefficient of the integrated 40-kΩ resistors in the differential amplifier (A3).
+At gains greater than 1, gain drift increases as a result of the individual drift of the 25-kΩ resistors in the feedback of A1 and A2, relative to the drift of the external gain resistor (RG.)
+The low temperature coefficient of the internal feedback resistors improves the overall temperature stability of applications using gains greater than 1 V/V over alternate solutions.

 Low resistor values required for high gain make wiring resistance an important consideration.
 Sockets add to the wiring resistance and contribute additional gain error (such as a possible unstable gain error) at gains of approximately 100 or greater.
 To maintain stability, avoid parasitic capacitance of more than a few picofarads at RG connections.
 Careful matching of any parasitics on the RG pins maintains optimal CMRR over frequency; see Figure 17.